 Originally, the lupine captain hadn't intended to hire a medic for the crew, instead believing that a First Aid kit would be all they needed, but after this situation, he knew he needed someone on board full time.
 He wouldn't be able to afford a fully licensed doctor, but perhaps a medic or a nurse would suffice, providing he could find one willing to serve on a mere freighter.
 He only had three days before they launched, so there would be no real shore leave for him on this first landing of the Blue Horizon.

 Merlin's frown deepened when he suddenly remembered something else that needed to be taken care of before they took off again.
 He pulled out his DataCom and scanned the preprogrammed access list for his crew.
 He tapped in the code for Pockets' DC unit and the raccoon answered almost immediately.

 "This is Merlin, Pockets.
 I'm afraid I'm going to have to cut your shore leave short."

 "What, already?
-We're still unloading the ship and I've got a date this evening!"
+We're still unloading the ship and I've got a date tonight!"

 Merlin afforded himself a smile.
 "A date, you say?
 Wow, and you haven't even left the ship!"